12 Fun Outdoor Games For Solving Power Struggles With Kids

 One way to re-establish some equilibrium is to “give back” a child’s sense of power.
 And one of the best ways to do this is through physical play, which can repair in a number of ways.

 Another positive outcome is the chance for children to challenge themselves physically, and to experience their own power when they achieve physical feats.
 “Children need the chance to run, climb, punch, grab, kick, jump, leap, plow, grunt, and lug.
-When there's no chance to do stuff like that, they are more inclined to play power games,” says Patty Wipfler, founder of Hand in Hand Parenting and author of Listen, Five Simple Tools to Meet Your Everyday Parenting Challenges.
+When there’s no chance to do stuff like that, they are more inclined to play power games,” says Patty Wipfler, Founder of Hand in Hand and author of Listen, Five Simple Tools to Meet Your Everyday Parenting Challenges.

 Laughter is a great way to reduce tension.
 In these games, laughter comes when kids “survive,” the challenges set to them.
 “Over time, [children] gain physical confidence, along with strength and co-ordination,” Patty writes in Listen.